UW-GDA/gda_course_2021/resources/students/student_initial_setup.md

     * We will be using a Github organization (https://github.com/UW-GDA) and I will distribute materials/assignments using Github Classroom, which is linked to your github account.
     * If all of this is new, don’t worry, we will walk through basic workflows during the first lecture/lab, and you will become more familiar in the coming weeks.
     * I recommend you apply for the free edu account upgrade (https://education.github.com/discount_requests/new), which will allow you to create unlimited number of private repos with unlimited collaborators.
-1. Create a ReviewNB account: https://www.reviewnb.com/
+1. Sign up for a ReviewNB account: https://www.reviewnb.com/
     * This is what we will use for interactive, inline discussion on notebooks that you submit
+    * Sign up for the free/educational plan and link to your github account
 1. If you have not already done so, please sign up for an institutional Google account using your UW email address.
 I will use Google Docs for some material and Google Drive for some data distribution, and I will only enable access for UW Google accounts (not personal accounts).
 1. Install/upgrade QGIS on your computer
     * [QGIS Notes](resources/qgis_notes.md)